What are dedicated home satellite radios?

 If you plan on listening to satellite radio exclusively at home, dedicated home radios will give you the best sound options.
-There are three types: component tuners, stand-alone table radios, and Connect & Play systems.
 No matter which system you choose, an indoor or outdoor antenna is necessary to pick up the satellite signal (many include indoor antennas).

 Internet table radio